hammerlab/ketrew/README.md

 ### Ketrew-client

-Ketrew has a command-line client.
+Ketrew is driven from the command-line client.
 See:

     ketrew-client --help